 Spain is well known for a great number of things: the food, the weather, the culture, etc. but Spain is also a natural oasis and is home to some to some of the great nature parks and wildlife reserves in Europe.
 One of Spain’s greatest natural treasures are the pods of whales and dolphins that inhabit that pass through the Iberian coasts.
-Over 30 cetacean species live or pass by Spain shores, in the Atlantic, the Bay of Biscay and Mediterranean Sea.
+Over 30 cetacean species live or pass by Spain shores, in the Atlantic, the Bay of Biscay and the Mediterranean Sea.
 Whale watching in Spain is something you may want to consider if you are on the right area!

 This article will go over where you can find the different species and the best times of the year to find them.
-Finding these amazing ocean mammals is relatively simple in Spain and it is a much better alternative to see them in their natural habitat than in a a marine park.
-Spain is in fact one of the best, if not THE best place in Europe for whale (and dolphin) watching.
+Finding these amazing ocean mammals is relatively simple in Spain and it is a much better alternative to see them in their natural habitat than in a marine park.
+Spain is in fact one of the best if not THE best place in Europe for whale (and dolphin) watching.

-The Canary Islands are located to the south of Spain, off the coast or Morrocco.
-These Islands are located in an area of the Atlantic ocean where the cold water from the north meets the warmer tropical waters from the south making it an ideal place to find whales and dolphins.
+The Canary Islands are located to the south of Spain, off the coast of Morrocco.
+These Islands are located in an area of the Atlantic Ocean where the cold water from the north meets the warmer tropical waters from the south making it an ideal place to find whales and dolphins.
 A convergence occurs of species that prefer warmer climates, those that prefer colder waters as well as species that migrate migrate between both climates during the year.
 Whale watching in the Canary islands has become a popular activity for many of the local tourists that arrive to the islands every year.

 30 different species have been identified in the waters of the Canary Islands, making it one of the places with the highest diversity of cetaceans in the world.
 Puerto Colon in Tenerife alone attracts over 500,000 enthusiasts every year.